 - HashiCorp recently announced Waypoint – which is positioned as a platform independent bundle manager.
 Note, that this product is too fresh to draw any conclusions, but it’s using hcl (like terraform) and so far looks highly opinionated to me.

 What we are doing at Reliza with all this?
 Recently, we have introduced functionality to download instance or revision specs in Reliza Hub in CycloneDX json format.
-Such CycloneDX exports can later be parsed by Reliza Go Client (cli tool) to update specification files like docker-compose or kubernetes yaml files.
+Such CycloneDX exports can later be parsed by Reliza CLI to update specification files like docker-compose or kubernetes yaml files.

 Therefore, we are trying to use CycloneDX as a medium to bundle deployment data and extend existing tooling (such as Helm or compose files) to automatically pick up bundle configuration.
 This solves the problem of manual maintenance and multiple version control branches to maintain such files.